ctelfer/onics/README.txt

     pdiff - a program to compare packet streams or traces and emit differences between them. (not started)

+    rawpkt - convert a file into a packet with no datalink types.

+There are also various scripts built on the above tools.
+All of these scripts should be in strictly compliant bourne shell script.

     ppick - a program to select a subset of packets from a stream.
 This is a PML script.

+    peseq - embed a sequence number into various fields in a packet stream.

+    pxseq - extract a sequence number from embedded fields in a packet stream.

+    pcount - count the packets in a stream.

+    ethwrap - wrap a packet in an ethernet frame header.

+    ipwrap  - wrap a packet in an IPv4 header.

+    ip6wrap - wrap a packet in an IPv6 header.

+    icmpwrap - wrap a packet in an ICMP header.

+    icmp6wrap - wrap a packet in an ICMPv6 header.

+    udpwrap - wrap a packet in a UDP header.

+    tcpwrap - wrap a packet in a TCP header.

+    tcpsess - generate a partial or complete TCP stream from a set of data files for traffic in the flow.